Fine-tuning (deep learning): Low-rank adaptation

 Low-rank adaptation (LoRA) is an adapter-based technique for efficiently fine-tuning models.
 The basic idea is to design a low-rank matrix that is then added to the original matrix.
 An adapter, in this context, is a collection of low-rank matrices which, when added to a base model, produces a fine-tuned model.
 It allows for performance that approaches full-model fine-tuning with lower space requirements.
 A language model with billions of parameters may be LoRA fine-tuned with only several millions of parameters.

 LoRA-based fine-tuning has become popular in the Stable Diffusion community.
 Support for LoRA was integrated into the diffusers library from Hugging Face.
 Support for LoRA and similar techniques is also available for a wide range of other models through Hugging Face's parameter-efficient fine-tuning (PEFT) package.

 Representation fine-tuning

 Representation fine-tuning (ReFT) is a technique developed by researchers at Stanford University aimed at fine-tuning large language models (LLMs) by modifying less than 1% of their representations.
-Unlike parameter-efficient fine-tuning (PEFT) methods, which mainly focus on updating weights, ReFT targets representations, suggesting that modifying representations might be a more effective strategy than updating weights.
+Unlike parameter-efficient fine-tuning (PEFT) methods, which mainly focus on updating weights, ReFT targets representations.
 ReFT methods operate on a frozen base model and learn task-specific interventions on hidden representations and train interventions that manipulate a small fraction of model representations to steer model behaviors towards solving downstream tasks at inference time.
 One specific method within the ReFT family is low-rank linear subspace ReFT (LoReFT), which intervenes on hidden representations in the linear subspace spanned by a low-rank projection matrix.
 LoReFT can be seen as the representation-based equivalent of low-rank adaptation (LoRA).